ray-project/enhancements/reps/2023-10-13-accelerator-support.md

 Ray Train will provide 2 new APIs to support different accelerator types.

-#### 1. Specify Accelerator Type in `ScalingConfig`
+#### 1. Specify Resources in `ScalingConfig`

-Ray Core automatically detects the accelerator type, and treats it as an additional resource tag.
-Ray Train will therefore be able to launch training jobs on specific accelerator types.
-We add a new initialization argument `accelerator_type` for `ray.train.ScalingConfig`.
+Ray Core automatically detects the accelerator type and the corresponding resources quantity.
+Ray Train users can directly specify the new accelerator resources in `ray.train.ScalingConfig(resources_per_worker=)`.

 ```python